tinode/chat/README.md

 * [Federation](https://en.wikipedia.org/wiki/Federation_(information_technology)).
 * End to end encryption with [OTR](https://en.wikipedia.org/wiki/Off-the-Record_Messaging) for one-on-one messaging and undecided method for group messaging.
-* Channels with an unlimited number (or hundreds of thousands) of members with bearer token access control.
 * Hot standby.
 * Different levels of message persistence (from strict persistence to "store until delivered" to purely ephemeral messaging).